MicroBlasting Aerospace Components

 MicroBlasting, or sandblasting on a micro-scale, is ideal for refining and perfecting intricate geometries, delicate compositions, and small precision parts that must meet strict industry standards.
 It is a precise, safe, controllable and versatile material removal and surface alteration method that engineers have relied upon for over 50 years.

-Across aerospace manufacturing, Comco MicroBlasting systems are used to deburr, clean, and alter parts as small as a grain of rice to as large as a basketball.
+Across aerospace manufacturing, Comco MicroBlasting systems are used to imrpove surface finishes on parts that are as small as a grain of rice to as large as a basketball.

 What Materials Does it Suit?